naamach/WiseGCN/README.md

 ; config.ini
 [GENERAL]
-TEST = False ; True - listen ONLY test alerts, change to False to listen to real alerts DEBUG = True ; True - print more details
+TEST = False ; True - listen ONLY test alerts, change to False to listen to real alerts DEBUG = False ; True - print more details

 [CATALOG]
 PATH = /path/to/catalog/